-HIST 3207 History of the United States (3,3,0) (E) since 1877

-This course is a survey of the American people and their political and social institutions since the end of Reconstruction.
+HIST 3207 History of the United States since 1877 (3,3,0) This course is a survey of the American people and their political and social institutions since the end of Reconstruction.
 The course begins with the "Golden Age" and concludes with a study of the contemporary American scene.